digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/daml-ha-overview.rst

 All database-backed components are designed to be tolerant to temporary database outages.
 During the database failover period, components halt processing until the database becomes available again, resuming thereafter.

 Transactions that involve these components may time out if the failover takes too long.
-Nevertheless, they can be safely resubmitted, as command deduplication provides idempotency.
+Nevertheless, they can be safely resubmitted, as command deduplication is idempotent.

 Health Check
 ************